Chart Color Schemes

 Norman Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Norman Park's population is around 7362 as of Nov 2025.
-This reflects an increase of 505 people (7.4%) since the 2021 Census, which reported a population of 6857 people.
-The change is inferred from the estimated resident population of 7357 from the ABS as of June 2024 and an additional 10 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3272 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Norman Park's 7.4% growth since census positions it within 1.5 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 56.6% of overall population gains during recent periods.
+Norman Park's population was approximately 7,396 as of February 2026, reflecting an increase of 539 people since the 2021 Census which reported a population of 6,857.
+This growth is inferred from the estimated resident population of 7,357 in June 2024 and 18 validated new addresses since the Census date.
+The population density was 3,287 persons per square kilometer, placing Norman Park in the upper quartile relative to national locations assessed by AreaSearch.
+Its growth rate of 7.9% since the census is within 2.0 percentage points of the national average of 9.9%.
+Overseas migration contributed approximately 56.6% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by this data or years post-2032.

 Frequently Asked Questions - Population